Meet your match – the season of sensational seafood and great wine is upon us!

 Kingfish is the perfect start to a multi-course meal.
 Both because it jolts the appetite and cleanses the palate.
 And it doesn’t have to be an award-winning dish either.
 Simply slice up a few citrusy fruits, add some texture with nuts or crushed crackers, then drizzle in a flavoursome jus.
 You could even cook up some vegetables to add to the mix.
 The trick is to match the umami flavour of the kingfish with a mix of acidity and salt.
 Only then will it combine beautifully with our wine pairing, merlot.

 If you’re trying to find a kingfish wine pairing, it is important to blend the dish with a wine that is just as daring as the saltiness of the seafood.
-We recommend the Beresford Bell Tower Merlot, a berry-heavy and juicy thick red wine.
-Expect dark mulberry and fresh plum, with treats of red cherry and slight spice.
-The berry flavours, along with red cherry, shall uplift your kingfish dish to wondrous heights.
+We recommend the Parker Coonawarra Estate Terra Rossa Merlot, a berry-heavy limited wine release produced from one of South Australia’s five star Halliday rated wineries.
+Dusted with hints of tobacco, alongside the berry flavours drinkers will fine this savoury wine to be persistent, fine and silky that’s perfect for uplifting and kingfish dish.

 Mud Crab Wine Pairing